gmflau/asm-tls-origination-via-sidecar-proxy/README.md

 #### 2. Create Service Entry for the external fully managed Redis Enterprise database instance
-If you are not already in the "redis" namespace, you can set your namespace context to "redis" as follows since our tutorial is based on the "redis" namespace.
+If you are not already in the "redis" namespace, you can set your namespace context to "redis" as follows since this tutorial is based on the "redis" namespace.
 ```
 kubectl config set-context --current --namespace=redis
 ```